earwig/git-repo-updater/README.md

 up-to-date for short periods of internet access between long periods of none.

 gitup should work on OS X, Linux, and Windows.
-You should have the latest version of git and at least Python 2.7 installed.
+You should have the latest version of git and either Python 2.7 or Python 3 installed.

 # Installation